kstenerud/concise-encoding/README.md

 [Concise Encoding](https://concise-encoding.org/)
 =================================================

 The friendly data format for human and machine.
-Think JSON, but with 1:1 compatible twin binary and text formats and rich type support.
+Ad-hoc, secure, with 1:1 compatible twin binary and text formats and rich type support.

  * **Edit text, transmit binary.** Humans love text.
 Machines love binary.
 With Concise Encoding, conversion is 1:1 and seamless.
+ * **Secure By Design.** Precise decoding behavior means no poisoned data, no privilege escalations, and no DOSing!
  * **Rich type support.** Boolean, integer, float, string, bytes, time, URI, UUID, list, map, markup, metadata, and more!
- * **Plug and play.** No schema needed.
-No special syntax files.
-No code generation.
-Just import and go.

 Contents